AnirudhPS95/Learing_ANN_vs_POD/README.md

 ## PS
-The complete work can be read in the desertation report shared herewith.
+The complete work can be read in the dissertation report shared herewith.
 The hypertuning of parameters is also given in detail